How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 Good tent ventilation is essential when camping in cooler weather to avoid condensation buildup

-How does a body lose heat?
-In two ways: by conductive heat loss (the transfer of body heat to something it’s touching, i.e. the ground) and by convective heat loss (the transfer of heat to ambient air).
+The body can lose heat in two ways: by conductive heat loss (the transfer of body heat to something it’s touching, i.e. the ground) and by convective heat loss (the transfer of heat to ambient air).

 The flip side of this is that these are also how your body can gain heat.
 Concerning convective heat, see the tips above and below.
 For conductive heat, there’s nothing better than heat radiation from another human (or canine) to raise your core temperature, so be sure to bring one (or a few) along for the ride when camping in cooler weather.